 Depression is not just feeling sad or being down.
 It involves continued feelings of helplessness and hopelessness.
 It is critical for those with a depression disorder to seek help for this condition as treatment can improve quality of life and reduce numerous risks.
 Whether you are struggling with covid depression or general depression, there is help available.
-For those with depression disorders, our team at Greater Boston Addiction Centers can offer help, especially for those who need help for both depression and addiction.
+For those with depression disorders, our team at Greater Boston Addiction Centers can offer help for those who need help with co-occuring disorders.

 What Is Depression Disorder?

 Depression disorder is a mental health disorder in which a person feels persistent feelings of sadness.
 They may not have a direct reason for feeling sad, but it impacts how they feel, thinks, and move through life.
 Many people with this condition struggle with normal activities, often feeling helpless to improve their situation.
 In some cases, this can worsen to the point where you are unsure why you are alive.
 If you have thoughts of suicide or death, call 911 for immediate help.

 Many factors can bring on depression.
 Brain chemistry is one of the most common causes.
 The chemicals in the brain that help with communication are not present in the proper amounts, leading to feelings of depression.
 Other factors that may contribute to depression disorders include a lack of hormone balance, biological differences in the brain’s function, and inherited traits.
 Environmental factors can also play a role in the onset of depression.

 What Are Symptoms of Depression?